sugarlabs/aslo-v4/aslo4-static/README.md

-# sugarappstore-static
+# aslo4-static
-The static files for sugarappstore
+The static files for aslo4-static